virgesmith/humanleague/doc/api.md

 frac: The fractional counts (must be a 1-d array).

-pop: The growth rate
+pop: The total population

 Returns:

-The frequencies and the RMS error
+A dictionary containing the frequencies and the RMS error

 ```python